-A puppy barking can seem really cute at first, but if you let it get out of hand it can soon become a problem for you, your neighbors and visitors to your home.
-Learn the causes and discover 5 easy ways to stop your puppy or dog barking.
+A young puppy barking can seem cute at first, but if you let it get out of hand, it can soon become a problem for you, your neighbours and visitors to your home.

-For example your puppy may be trying to tell you that he's:
+When your puppy barks, he may be trying to tell you something, for example:

-If you understand what's causing your puppy's barking you then can offer up the correct solution to get him to stop.
+If you understand what's causing your puppy's barking, you can then offer up the correct solution to teach puppy to stop barking.

-For example, if he's hungry, taking him for a walk or giving him a cuddle won't satisfy his hunger.
-He will just keep on barking because he want's something to eat.
+For example, taking him for a walk or giving him a cuddle won't satisfy his hunger if your puppy's hungry.
+He will just keep on barking because he wants something to eat.

-In this instance, feed him and he'll most likely stop barking.
+In this instance, feed your puppy, and he'll most likely stop barking.

-In most cases you can stop your puppy barking simply by removing the cause, and it can be done quite easily and without fuss.
+In most cases, you can train puppy to stop barking by removing the cause, and it can be done simply and without fuss.

 Let me give you a couple more examples:

-You can see that by simply removing the cause of the problem will stop the puppy barking.
+You can see that simply removing the cause of the problem will stop the puppy from barking.

 There may be times when you feel it's acceptable for your puppy to bark, for example, when there's a prowler in the garden.
-Consider what you and your family feel is acceptable and what is not acceptable barking.
+Consider what you and your family feel is acceptable and what is inappropriate barking.

 Take action now and 'teach' your puppy when he can and can't bark.

-Left unchecked, puppy barking can soon become a (bad) habit and habitual barking can be very difficult to break and will only end in tears.
+Left unchecked, puppy barking can soon become a (bad) habit, and habitual barking can be very difficult to break; it will only end in tears.